firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-12-11-cleaning-up.md

 A very un-cat-like expression of embarrassment flitted across the cat's face.
 "I've told you before, we don't want to go into that.
 The less your puny human brain knows, the better for it.
 Anyway, to no-one’s surprise, they’re trying the same as always.
 What horny student would skip past a Lust Demon?"

 Mr. Bhansal nodded.
 "It's a sad indictment of the modern young man that when they have a whole panoply of demons, sprites, and goblins to choose from, and almost unlimited power to call on, they all fall for the first and most obvious trap."
-He leaned over his mop bucket and muttered a few words of Punjabi, then took the mop in two hands and twisted the handle, pulling a thin sword from inside.
+He leaned over his mop bucket and muttered a few words of Punjabi and then took the mop in two hands and twisted the handle, pulling a thin sword from inside.
 "Well, shall we?"

 The cat yawned once more, stretched out to its full length for a second, and sauntered along the corridor and round the corner.
 Mr. Bhansal took a firm grip on his sword and his trolley and watched through the small window in the door.
 Four students, all of them in expensively distressed clothes that indicated rich parents and a sense of entitlement, had drawn a basic circle and pentagram on the floor in chalk.
 There were gaps at several points, meaning the circle would be as useful as a chocolate fireguard at protecting them from what they were summoning.
 Mr. Bhansal had often remarked that it was a strange and very annoying quirk of magic that a circle of protection had to be smooth and unbroken, but the summoning pentagram could be scrappy and unconnected.
 The only reply the cat ever gave to this was to snort and refer to 'puny human brains', which Mr. Bhansal never felt was a fair answer.

 The boys stood round the circle, passing a bottle of whisky between them, while the tallest of them read from a leather-bound tome.
 Mr. Bhansal had asked the previous Special Collections librarian to get it re-covered with something less attractive to stupid students, but he'd resigned due to seeing one thing too many before he got around to it.
 The words the student read out were barely intelligible, an ancient language being mangled in the way only a private school accent can, but they were enough, along with the rough markings on the floor, to kickstart the power.
 This manifested as a pale, reddish light that suffused the room, brighter in the center of the circle but not appearing to come from there.
 The shelves of books that ran away from the central space where they had drawn the circle all glowed, some more than others.
 The religious texts, slaved over by monks for decades, glowed lightly while the section on magic alternated between the genuine books, glowing brightly, and the fakes that barely registered.
 At the far end of the stacks were the tax records, so stultifyingly boring that they appeared to suck in the light like parchment black holes.
 Mr. Bhansal tightened his grip on the sword and muttered to himself.
 "Hurry up, you mangy cat, they've nearly finished.
 It's not like you're even an actual cat, you just look like one.
 You surely don't have to act so typically catlike."

 Little flicks of light began to dance across the bookshelves in the room and the air developed an oily tang.
 Mr. Bhansal repeated his incantation over the mop bucket, staring into the water and willing his meagre power into it, and so almost missed the cat's arrival.
 He looked up just in time to see its tail curl round the door on the far side and disappear behind a shelf.
 Then it yowled.